Rekulous/CloneCord-Bot/README.md

 **If the image and container exists, and the container is running, CloneCord is working!
 Check to see if your bot is working and enjoy!**

 ## Heroku

 Before you deploy it.
 Fork the repository, and make it private, then change the config.json file to your credentials.
 After that go to link `https://heroku.com/deploy?template=<your forked repository>` Then authorize Heroku to access your GitHub account and specify your bot to your own forked CloneCord repo.
-Run the app and boom.
+Set a bot token and prefix for it, then run the app and boom.
 You just got your Discord bot running!

 **Although this is easy to do, I wouldn't really recommend doing this because its probably an insecure thing to do.**

 ## Repl.it

 You are not able to run this bot on Replit because it cannot install or run GClone in the Shell or Python.
 Instead, use Heroku or run it on your system.